 The thing about brands, companies, and organizations is that they are all made up of people.
 Right in line of importance with your customers are of course your employees.
 The people on the front lines.
 The people who bring your brand to life.
 This second group of stakeholders is ripe to engage with your marketing.

-You can leverage your sponsorship in ways that show you love your employees and are looking out for them.
-Your employees are the group of stakeholders that can most directly lead to an increase in sales.
-If you want to set up something super straight-forward to track this, build a sales contest.
+You can leverage your sponsorship to show you love your employees and are looking out for them.
+Your employees are the stakeholders that can most directly lead to increased sales.
+Build a sales contest if you want to set up something super straightforward to track this.
 Set an ambitious goal for your team to hit and when they do, reward them with a once-in-a-lifetime experience that ties into your sports property.
 The satisfaction they will feel will be euphoric.

-Because not every company can offer such amazing experiences, employee loyalty will no doubt increase.
+Because not every company can offer such amazing experiences, employee loyalty will undoubtedly increase.
 This approach can be attributed to lower turnover, more productive working culture, happier employees and ultimately…higher sales figures.

-When you look at this opportunity closer, however, what you are doing is creating a networking opportunity for everyone to come together.
+When you look at this opportunity closer, however, you are creating a networking opportunity for everyone to come together.
 Hosting a partner summit, with a special appearance from one of your assets, can create unique opportunities that wouldn’t otherwise happen.
-Your partners will be thrilled to hear from a personality that they look up to and otherwise don’t have the chance to see.
+Your partners will be thrilled to hear from a personality they look up to and otherwise don’t have the chance to see.

 If your partners can see how they are helping to build your business, they are incentivized to continue to do great work.
-They may also recognize a need in one of their other clients that your work can address, then all of a sudden you have just generated a new business lead to engage.
-If you bring this consistency of partner engagement and appreciation to your business, the sales growth will follow.
+They may also recognize a need in one of their other clients that your work can address, then suddenly you have just generated a new business lead to engage.
+Sales growth will follow if you bring this partner engagement and appreciation consistency to your business.

 Regularly updated for added value.